Velo Antwerpen - Privacy & Cookies Notice – Service2Cities

 Security of Personal Data

 Your Personal Data (and commercial information) will be kept as confidential and as secure as possible.
 We employ appropriate technical and organisational measures consistent with our legal obligations and standard industry practice.
-Further, as required by the European General Data Protection Regulation 2016 we follow strict security procedures in the storage and disclosure of Personal Data which you have given to us, to prevent unauthorised access as far as reasonably possible.
+Further, as required by the GDPR, we follow strict security procedures in the storage and disclosure of Personal Data which you have given to us, to prevent unauthorised access as far as reasonably possible.

 We will inform you, as long as it is reasonable to do so, if your Personal Data has been breached.